bpolania/NEAR-Cosmos-SDK/README.md

 ### ✅ **Successfully Resolved TinyGo Compilation Issues**

-The project has successfully modernized from deprecated `//go:wasmimport` to contemporary WebAssembly interfaces:
+The project has successfully migrated from near-sdk-go (incompatible with TinyGo 0.34+) to custom NEAR runtime bindings:

 - **✅ TinyGo 0.38.0 Compatibility**: Full support for Go 1.24+
-- **✅ Modern NEAR Bindings**: Custom runtime using `//export` pattern
+- **✅ Custom NEAR Bindings**: Runtime using `//export` pattern compatible with current TinyGo
 - **✅ API Validation**: All 115-block simulation tests passing
 - **✅ State Consistency**: Bank, governance, and block processing verified
-- **🔄 Final Step**: Complete staking module modernization
+- **🔄 Final Step**: Complete staking module updates

 ### Ready for Deployment
-Once staking module modernization is complete, the contract will be ready for:
+Once staking module updates are complete, the contract will be ready for:
 1. NEAR testnet deployment
 2. Integration testing with real NEAR environment
 3. Production deployment with cron.cat automation